futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   Add in function and property documentation
 - [ ]   Add playback tracker so that the homepage reflects and adapts to what you watch
 - [ ]   Test premium content
+- [ ]   Add a logging option that will log the urls, headers, and results of all network requests
 ## Grayjay Bugs
 - [ ]   Links in posts aren't clickable
 - [ ]   When going back from a post detail opened on a channel page hangs the app